Chief Executive Officer

 Julia holds a BA (Hons) from EBS London in International Business.
 She speaks Russian, English, German and Arabic and is part IMC qualified.

-Shuen Lam is Commercial Partnerships Manager at OMFIF.
+Shuen Lam is Relationship Manager at OMFIF Asia.
 She is responsible for implementing and developing commercial and strategic relationships with public and private institutions to achieve their business objectives.

 Before joining OMFIF, Shuen accrued more than nine years of business development experience with organisations specialising in data, macroeconomics, industries and financial market analysis, assisting them to increase their revenues and presence in Asia.

-Edward Longhurst-Pierce is Director, Official Institutions & External Relations.
+Edward Longhurst-Pierce is Relationship Director, Central Banks.
 He is also responsible for building and extending relationships with major public sector and research institutions, and has been with OMFIF since its inception year.

 Prior to this, he was responsible for corporate affairs at Canning House, the UK centre for Latin America, working with the public and private sector on political and economic issues, covering finance and the extractive industries with FTSE 100 companies and government departments in the UK and Latin America.